In 2024 John Curtin College of the Arts will be running a mandated device program for students in Year 7, 8, 9 and 10.

 Why is an iPad mandated?

 An iPad is mandated to provide a unified platform for directed learning in the classroom.
 While digital technologies provide powerful teaching aides, they are also an equally powerful source of distraction.
 By using iPads, we can fully leverage the power of the digital classroom by returning control to the teacher, providing a platform for truly directed learning.
-This is possible because of the level of control teachers will have over the student iPads through services such as Apple Classroom and our MDM system.
-See ‘what does DEP enrolment mean’ for more details.
+This is possible because of the level of control teachers can have over the student iPads through services such as Apple Classroom and our MDM system.

 Can an older iPad be used?

-If the iPad runs iPad OS 14 it can be used, however, the process of enrolling the device will wipe it- for more details see ‘What if I order from somewhere else?’.
+If the iPad runs iPad OS 16 it can be used, however, the process of enrolling the device will wipe it- for more details see ‘What if I order from somewhere else?’.
+Existing devices that are locked to a lower version can continue to be used, but we are raising the requirement to 16 to ensure that all office software will remain usable for students entering the school with newly acquired devices.

 Can my child bring another device?